EnjoyBacon7/cbNP/README.md

 # cbNP

-A python script which retrieves the currently playing track from the Apple Music application through AppleScript and posts it to the provided webhook endpoint.
+A macOS application which retrieves the currently playing track from the Apple Music application through AppleScript and posts it to the provided webhook endpoint.
 Available as a native macOS app.

 <p align="center">
 <img src="./assets/logo.png" alt="drawing" width="200"/>